amadhu07/cse15l-lab-reports/lab1.md

 2. After installing open the file and follow the directions.

 Remotely Connecting
-1. Open Visual Studio Code and
+1. Open Visual Studio Code and open the menu bar.
+Click on Terminal and select New terminal or use the following command indicated by the option.
+![New Terminal